-Ministry of Finance Strategy Direction Priority Purpose within Period 1.
-Institutional High priority Reflection of consolidated information of Medium Coverage LEPL operations term 1 2.
-Medium-term High priority Strengthening the accuracy of the medium- Medium Planning term forecasting, reliability and connection term Framework with the annual action plans.
+Ministry of Finance Strategy Direction Priority Purpose within 1.
+Institutional Coverage High priority Reflection of consolidated information of LEPL operations Period Medium term 1 2.
+Medium-term Planning Framework High priority Strengthening the accuracy of the medium- term forecasting, reliability and connection with the annual action plans.
 Improvement of comparative analysis of updated projections and factual indicators.
-3. Fiscal High priority Revision of fiscal rules and implementing Medium discipline relevant amendments in order to ensure term sustainable fiscal policy framework 4.
-Reporting and High priority An analysis of obligations of public and Long term 2 Control of private partnership (PPP) and Guaranteed Contingent procurement agreements (PPA) of electricity Liabilities and reflecting in the fiscal risk document 5.
-Managing High priority Establishing unified management system of Long term SOEs SOEs, including classification, contingent liabilities, monitoring / prevention of other possible financial risks based on their operations 6.
-Management / Medium Preparation and implementation of a single Long term Identification of priority management plan for non-financial and all assets 3.6.11 financial assets - 7.
-Accounting and Medium Preparation of financial report of the Long term annual priority consolidated budget according to the reporting international standards.
-Introducing according to the international standards of accounting and international practice 8. standards Management of Medium Implementation of weifind and storetoned Longton 0.
-Management of Implementation of unified and structured Long term investment priority cycle of investment projects management projects which will ensure prioritization of projects based on objective criteria 9.
-Results based Medium Effective FMC system will be introduced in Long term )· planning and priority all spending agencies which will ensure Long term full priority efficient management of public finances and introduction of improvement of result-oriented approaches FMC improvement of result-oriented approaches 10.
-Local self- Medium Planning, accounting and publicity of PFM Medium governments priority operations of Municipalities according to the term international standards
+Medium term 3.
+Fiscal discipline High priority Revision of fiscal rules and implementing relevant amendments in order to ensure sustainable fiscal policy framework Medium term 4.
+Reporting and Control of Contingent Liabilities High priority An analysis of obligations of public and private partnership (PPP) and Guaranteed procurement agreements (PPA) of electricity and reflecting in the fiscal risk document Long term 2 5.
+Managing SOEs High priority Establishing unified management system of SOEs, including classification, contingent liabilities, monitoring / prevention of other possible financial risks based on their operations Long term 6.
+Management / Identification of all assets Medium priority Preparation and implementation of a single management plan for non-financial and financial assets Long term 7.
+Accounting and annual reporting according to the international standards Medium priority Preparation of financial report of the consolidated budget according to the international standards.
+Introducing international standards of accounting and practice Long term 8.
+Management of investment projects Medium priority Implementation of unified and structured cycle of investment projects management which will ensure prioritization of projects based on objective criteria Long term 9.
+Results based planning and full introduction of FMC Medium priority Effective FMC system will be introduced in all spending agencies which will ensure efficient management of public finances and improvement of result-oriented approaches Long term 10.
+Local self- governments Medium priority Planning, accounting and publicity of PFM operations of Municipalities and Autonomous Republics according to the international standards; increasing accountability and transparency regarding the public finances of municipalities and autonomous republics Medium term